 Scindapsus Pictus 'Exotica'.

-Sometimes going by the name 'Trebie', it usually has much bigger and lighter leaves.
-There can be less silver coloring on some of the leaves than what you'll get on the 'Silvery Ann', but still way more than what you find on the 'Argyraeus'.
+Also going by the name 'Trebie', it usually has much bigger and lighter leaves.
+There can be less silver coloring on some of the foliage than what you'll get on the 'Silvery Ann', but still more than what you find on the 'Argyraeus'.

 The silver is often more spread out and there are less solid sections.
-That said some leaves can be almost fully silver, so it's quite a variable plant.
-The main difference are the bigger leaves, side by side they can be almost double the size at times.
+That said, some leaves can be almost fully silver, so it's quite a variable plant.
+The main difference are the bigger leaves, side by side with other varieties, they can be almost double the size at times.
 The result is an unusual look that distinguishes it from the previous two varieties.

 Scindapsus Pictus 'Silver Lady'.